Polomba/TripeirosEstate/README.md

   }
 }
 ```

-## Write a widget test for our class
+## Write a unit test for our class
-This test add and remove a route to a list of favourite routes
+This test add and remove a route from a list of favourite routes

 ```ruby
 import 'package:flutter_test/flutter_test.dart';